Summary of Year 7

 Summary of Year 8

 Year 8 is an important year; students will have access to a range of literature and will begin to concentrate on consolidating skills learnt in Year 7 but also broadening their abilities.
 This will be in terms of: analysing language choices; widening their use of vocabulary; varying their use of punctuation for effect and using more sophisticated language devices.
-Topics covered include: ‘The Art of Persuasion’, ‘Romantic Poetry’, ‘Classic Literature’ as well as ‘The Modern Play’.
+Topics covered include: ‘Shakespeare’, ‘Romantic Poetry and Seminal World Literature’, ‘Classic Literature’ as well as ‘The Modern Play’.

 Summary of Year 9

-From Christmas, students will move into their GCSE classes.
-Therefore, the main focus from the beginning of Year 9 is to start embedding key GCSE skills which will be done through studying a modern novel and fostering an appreciation of the craft of the writer, literary devices and techniques, themes, characterisation, reading for meaning and exploring the sub-text.
+In Year 9, students will move into their GCSE classes.
+Therefore, the main focus from the beginning of Year 9 is to start embedding key GCSE skills which will be done through studying a modern play, a poetry anthology and a Shakespeare play and by fostering an appreciation of the craft of the writer, literary devices and techniques, themes, characterisation, reading for meaning and exploring the sub-text.

 Throughout KS3, pupils will be regularly assessed in reading, writing and spoken language.
 The assessments are retained in school and accurate judgements made about students’ strengths and areas for improvement.